 #1 Time to Connect with Your Significant Other

 Getting back into the grind can be hectic and overwhelming.
 But the element that starts my day in the best possible way (and often spills over into the rest of the day) is starting with a little hubby connection time.

 My husband and I created a morning tradition of having a cup of coffee and a little quiet time to connect and chat before the rest of the family gets up and going.

 #2 Time to Connect with the Kids

 Now, my husband and I make breakfast for the kids, and we all sit down at the table to eat it together as a family.
-Sometimes it’s only for 10 minutes, but it’s a wonderful time to talk, laugh, and review schedules for the day ahead.
+Sometimes it’s only for 10 minutes, but it’s a wonderful time to check in, talk, and review schedules for the day ahead.
 And it starts the day off with positive family connection time.

 I usually check the calendar several times throughout the early morning: